 Replaced by the My CATI Blog, the CATI Quarterly was published four times a year by the Carolina Association of Translators and Interpreters (CATI), a nonprofit organization dedicated to promoting the recognition of translating and interpreting as professions in the Carolinas.
 Opinions expressed herein are solely the author’s and not necessarily those of the Editor, the Association, or its Board of Directors.

-Topic suggestions for CATI Quarterly articles:
+Topic suggestions for My CATI Blog articles:

 1. How did you become a translator or interpreter?
 What did you do before, and what made you interested in this field?
 How did you train, and did you encounter any pitfalls along the way?
 You can write about this even if you’re still a student.